How to calculate and improve monthly recurring revenue (MRR)

 Reactivation MRR

 Reactivation MRR is your monthly revenue gained from previous customers who returned to a paid plan.
-It’s related to churn rate.
-Your reactivation MRR is the profit you earn from lost customers who return.
+It’s related to the churn rate.
+Your reactivation MRR is the profit you earn from customers who have been lost but have since returned.

-For example, if 10 of your lost or churned customers reactivate accounts that cost USD35 per month, your reactivation MRR for that month is 10 x USD35, which equals USD350.
+For example, if 10 of your lost or churned customers reactivate accounts that cost $35 per month, your reactivation MRR for that month is $ 10 x $35, which equals $350.

 Contraction MRR